dunxen/bolts/02-peer-protocol.md

 #### Rationale

-`zerod_channel_id` for the `open_channel2` MUST be derived using a zero-d out basepoint for the peer's revocation basepoint.
+`temporary_channel_id` MUST be derived using a zeroed out basepoint for the peer's revocation basepoint.
 This allows the peer to return channel-assignable errors before the *accepter*'s revocation basepoint is known.

 `funding_feerate_perkw` indicates the fee rate that the opening node will pay for the funding transaction in satoshi per 1000-weight, as described